Gold Sovereign (Victoria – Present)

 First year of issue: Modern Sovereign 1837

 The Gold Sovereign coin was first issued in 1489 for Henry VII of England and is still in production today.
 Sovereign coins are arguably the most famous of all gold coins and should form a part of every gold portfolio.
 They are desirable to investors and collectors alike.
 Due to their long history of production Gold Sovereign coins are split into several types, each with their own pricing and nuances.
 Modern coins will be of the last 10-15 years and probably still be in their plastic blister pack.
 Older coins, particularly dated pre-1933 tend to exchange hands either loose or in rolls of 50.
-Physical Gold offer an easy way to buy sovereign coins.Shop Gold Sovereigns
+Physical Gold offer an easy way to buy and sell sovereign coins.Shop Gold Sovereigns

 These British coins typically have a face value of £1 sterling or 20 shillings.
 When it was first released it was primarily an official piece of bullion with no mark of value on the actual coin itself.
 The coins were 23 karat gold and weighed 15.552 g, Henry VIII reduced the purity to 22 karats with a weight of 7.322 g.